thanosstamatakis/smart-parking/README.md

 # Welcome to the Smart-Parking school project.

 ## Getting Started
-This project was created by George Tsoulos and Thanos Stamatakis for a school project.
-The purpose of this project is to create a simulation of a smart city focues on smart parking.
+This is a school project, created by George Tsoulos and Thanos Stamatakis.
+The goal is to create a simulation of a smart city focues on smart parking.
+More information will be added here...

 ## Installation
 First clone the repository.
 ```
 git clone https://github.com/thanosstamatakis/smart-parking.git
 ```
-To download python dependencies you will need pipenv.
+To download python dependencies you will need [pipenv](https://pipenv.readthedocs.io/en/latest/).
 ```
 pip install pipenv
 ```